 Many antidepressants are designed so they indirectly increase serotonin levels in the brain, which improves your mood and well-being.

-After a long run, serotonin is strongly elevated and if you run regularly and moderately long runs increases the concentration of serotonin more permanent, simultaneous the body’s content of stress hormones will decrease and make you less fearful and anxiety.
+After a long run, serotonin is strongly elevated and if you run regularly and moderately long runs increases the concentration of serotonin more permanent, simultaneous the body’s content of stress hormones will decrease and make you less fearful and anxious.

 Are the neuro-chemical that acts as the body’s painkillers.
 It’s a morphine-like substance, which is responsible for the decrease in physical pain by exercising.

 It seems like, trained people get the endorphins out in the body faster than untrained, and that they stay out there longer.
 Experiments have shown that a long run can increase the endorphin level up to five times and that the level remains elevated for several hours after the run.
-Endorphins is also partly involved in the “runners high”.
+Endorphins are also partly involved in the “runners high”.

 Also known as Adrenaline.
 The key role of this hormone is on the short-term stress response.
-It is responsible for the “fight or flight” responses that occur when we get scared, feels stressed or are threatened.
+It is responsible for the “fight or flight” responses that occur when we get scared, feel stressed or are threatened.